-Niemi is exclusively represented and managed by The Little Black Gallery London who have worked with her since 2012, exhibiting her critically acclaimed series: Do Not Disturb (2012), Starlets (2013), Darlene & Me (2015), and Short Stories (2016).
+The Little Black Gallery have exclusively managed Niemi her since 2012, exhibiting her critically acclaimed series: Do Not Disturb (2012), Starlets (2013), Darlene & Me (2015), and Short Stories (2016).
 Darlene & Me was exhibited at Photo London (2015), whilst Short Stories premiered at Photo London (2016).
 Highlights from Do Not Disturb, Starlets, and Darlene & Me were exhibited in New York in March 2016, and at Salon Zurcher Photo in September 2016.

 Following in the footsteps of prestigious photographers Erwin Olaf, Bettina Rheims, and Formento & Formento, Niemi was honored to have a special issue of IDEAT magazine (France) dedicated to her work, which was launched at the Musee des Arts Decoratifs in Paris in May 2018.
 The Chinese edition was launched during PHOTOFAIRS | Shanghai where Galerie Photo 12 exhibited her works at both the fair and at PAPER – an exhibition with IDEAT.